AndrewSouthpaw/dotfile-castle/README.md

 homeshick clone transparentclassroom/tc-castle
 ```

-You'll need to source the "root" of these dotfiles in your `.bash_profile` or `.bashrc`, whatever makes sense to you:
+You'll need to source the "root" of these dotfiles in your `.bash_profile`:

 ```bash
 source ~/.tc_bash_profile